fightforthefuture/youbetrayedus/README.md

-# the Fight for the Future / Center for Rights campaign boilerplate
+# the Fight for the Future / Center for Rights campaign boilerplate lol

 ## My troll-y writing pretties